redbrick/open-governance/admin/admins.md

 # Systems Administrators

-Systems Administrators (sysadmins or admins for short), are an essential part of Redbrick
+Systems Administrators *(sysadmins or admins for short)*, are an essential part of Redbrick…

 ## Constitution Definition